Other Control Methods

 Any control program that results in fragmentation must include a method for the collection of plant fragments and disposal of fragments landward of the high water mark.
 Fragments must be prevented from reentry into any waterbody until fragments are dead.

-A fee of $45.00 per permit will be required for mechanical/physical cutting and/or pulling projects.
+A fee of $47.00 per permit will be required for mechanical/physical cutting and/or pulling projects.
+For any questions regarding mechanical permits please contact the Invasive Species Coordinator Angela De Palma-Dow at Angela.Depalmaemail@example.com or by calling (707)263-2344.